fsaintjacques/recordlite/README.md

 the raw payload (JSON or Protobuf) and define views with virtual columns from the raw column via extraction functions, e.g. [json_extract](https://www.sqlite.org/json1.html#jex) and [protobuf_extract](https://github.com/rgov/sqlite_protobuf#protobuf_extractprotobuf-type_name-path).
+Tell RecordLite what you want the view and its indexes to look like, and RecordLite spits out idempotent DDL statements to make that happen, for any initial state and with minimal churn.

 ## Installation